definelicht/hlslib/README.md

 unset XCL_EMULATION_MODE
 ```

-### Bundled libc++
+### Bundled libc++ with SDAccel

 When linking against the Xilinx OpenCL libraries, the linker must add the runtime library folder to the library search path.
-This folder contains an ancient version of libc++.so, which will break compilation when using a newer compiler.
+This folder contains an ancient version of libc++.so, which can break compilation when using a newer compiler.
 To avoid this, backup or delete the library file located at:
 ```
 <SDx or SDAccel folder>/runtime/lib/<architecture>/libstdc++.so